-• Overview/Summary: The three nonergot-derived dopamine agonists include pramipexole (Mirapex[®]), ropinirole (Requip[®]) and rotigotine transdermal patch (Neupro[®]).
-Furthermore, extended-release formulations are available for both pramipexole (Mirapex[®] ER) and ropinirole (Requip[®] XL).1-5 All of the nonergot-derived dopamine agonists are Food and Drug Administration (FDA)-approved for the management of idiopathic Parkinson's disease, while rotigotine transdermal patch and the immediate-release pramipexole and ropinirole products are also indicated for moderate-to-severe primary restless legs syndrome (RLS).
-The exact mechanism by which these agents exert their therapeutic effect has not been fully established; however, both conditions appear to be related to dopamine receptors.1-5 The rotigotine transdermal patch was recently approved by the FDA in April 2012.
-Rotigotine transdermal patch was originally approved as a treatment for Parkinson's disease in 2007, but was withdrawn from the market in 2008 due to a manufacturing issue that caused formation of rotigotine crystals within the patches.6
+• Overview/Summary: The three nonergot-derived dopamine agonists include pramipexole (Mirapex[®]), ropinirole (Requip[®]) and rotigotine (Neupro[®]).
+Furthermore, extended-release formulations are available for both pramipexole (Mirapex[®] ER) and ropinirole (Requip[®] XL).1-5 All of the nonergot-derived dopamine agonists are Food and Drug Administration (FDA)-approved for the management of idiopathic Parkinson's disease, while rotigotine and the immediate-release pramipexole and ropinirole products are also indicated for moderate-to-severe primary restless legs syndrome (RLS).
+The exact mechanism by which these agents exert their therapeutic effect has not been fully established; however, both conditions appear to be related to dopamine receptors.1-5 The rotigotine transdermal patch was approved by the FDA in April 2012.
+Rotigotine transdermal patch was originally approved as a treatment for Parkinson's disease in 2007; however, it was withdrawn from the market in 2008 due to a manufacturing issue causing formation of rotigotine crystals within the patches.6